pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

 This is done with the help of the following methods:

 * :obj:`torch_geometric.nn.MessagePassing(aggr="add", flow="source_to_target", node_dim=-2)`: Defines the aggregation scheme to use (:obj:`"add"`, :obj:`"mean"` or :obj:`"max"`) and the flow direction of message passing (either :obj:`"source_to_target"` or :obj:`"target_to_source"`).
-  Furthermore, the :obj:`dim` attribute indicates along which axis to propagate.
+  Furthermore, the :obj:`node_dim` attribute indicates along which axis to propagate.
 * :obj:`torch_geometric.nn.MessagePassing.propagate(edge_index, size=None, **kwargs)`:
   The initial call to start propagating messages.
   Takes in the edge indices and all additional data which is needed to construct messages and to update node embeddings.